RidiculousPower/persistence-adapter-sequel/README.md

 # Sequel Persistence Adapter #

-* Rubygem page to be added when alfa development is complete!
+* Rubygem page to be added when alpha development is complete!

 # Summary #